chrisaugust/homepage/_posts/2025-05-14-Deploying-a-Vite-React-Project-with-GitHub-Pages.md

 layout: post
 title: "Deploying a Vite/React App to GitHub Pages"
 ---
-This site, a Jekyll blog, is on GitHub pages, and the deployment process was straightforward.
+This site is hosted on GitHub pages, and the deployment process was straightforward.
 So it was a bit surprising when I ran into roadblocks attempting to deploy my friend's Vite/React site to the web using GitHub Pages.
-In order to keep a record of what worked, and share it with anyone who stumbles across this blog post, I've decided to document the process that finally worked.
+In order to share with my future self, and anyone who stumbles across this blog post, I've decided to document the process that finally worked.

 # 1. Modify the `base` property in `vite.config.js`, as well as the `homepage` property in `package.json`, to reference the desired web address.